Showcase

 The initial survey “People on War” was repeated in 2016 in 11 countries affected by armed conflict, as well as with the five permanent members of the UN Security Council and Switzerland.
 Many of the questions were asked as part of the first survey and so allow comparison after a 20-year interval.

-Project description and data access in FORSbase
+Project description and data access in SWISSUbase

 People on War UK survey 2007